Aegiq/lightworks/docs/source/emulator/quick_sampler.rst

     quick_sampler.herald = lambda s: s[0] == 0 and s[7] == 0

-The probability distribution can then be sampled from using either ``sample`` to get individual samples or ``sample_N_outputs`` to get N valid outputs from the system.
+The probability distribution can then be sampled from, using either ``sample`` to get individual samples or ``sample_N_outputs`` to get N valid outputs from the system.
 The latter is used below, where the return is a :doc:`../emulator_reference/sampling_result` object, through which the built-in plotting can be used to quickly view the initial results.

 .. code-block:: Python